ftyers/ftyers.github.io/2018-komp-ling/practicals/transliteration-response.md

 f.close()
 ```
 # Voila!
+The result is stored in the file text.txt

 The code is a little far from perfect.
 For example, it doesn't check if the whole word is in CAPS.
 Instead every time it sees a capital 'Ш' or 'Ч' it makes it 'Sh' and 'Сh', which is most of the times fine.